Pears: Organic Production

 Pears have most of the same pest and disease problems that apples have, but usually to a considerably lesser degree.
 ATTRA’s Apples: Organic Production Guide identifies pests and suggests organic remedies that are just as appropriate to pears; therefore, most of these problems are not discussed further in this publication.
 However, fire blight is considered in more depth because of its importance and prevalence on pears.
 Other pests and diseases peculiar to or especially troublesome to pears are also discussed.

 In the last two to three decades, another type of pear, the Asian pear, has joined the more familiar European pears in American orchards and in the American marketplace.
-The similarities and differences between these two types of pears are summarized in Table 1.

 Fire blight, caused by the bacterium Erwinia amylovora, is the most serious and economically damaging disease of pears.
 Occurring throughout the pear’s range, it is particularly troublesome in the humid eastern United States.
 Infection is triggered by heat and moisture, and can spread rapidly—even within a matter of hours.
 It can be transmitted by bees, aphids, psylla, or other insects, and can also be spread by blowing wind and rain.
 Pruning can be another source of infection.
 Affected branches wither and turn black or brownish black, as if scorched (Figure 1).